 27.5” and 29” Models Available

 It’s not very easy to find a cheap mountain bike with 29” wheels, let alone one that allows you to choose between two sizes.
-You’ll get that with this Nashbar’s model, which is why it is one of the best-rated mountain bikes for under $500.
+You’ll get that with this Nashbar’s model, which is why it is one of the best-rated mountain bikes for the money.

 This model comes with front SR Suntour suspension, with 100mm travel, which is more than many other models at this price range have.
 This fork has no damping, but it will offer a controlled ride on moderately rough terrain.